By Melanie Lockwood Herman

 - Fear of confrontation, particularly when it leads us to turn a blind eye to undesirable behaviors that are early warning signs of risk.
 Hoping misaligned behaviors will spontaneously cease is neither effective nor defensible as a risk management strategy.

-We humans are quick to blame, prone to lose focus, prideful and easily discomforted.
-New systems, methodologies, training and the occasional checklist can be helpful in strengthening risk management practices.
+Human beings are quick to blame, prone to lose focus, prideful, and easily discomforted.
+New systems, methodologies, training, and the occasional checklist can be helpful in strengthening risk management practices.
 But if resources are constrained and time is precious, your best investment in risk management is in the work you do to change human behavior.
 An impressive risk management program “on paper” will be of little benefit if your staff and volunteers disregard its purpose, fail to appreciate its underlying rationale, or work to undermine its effectiveness.
 Consider the following tips to empower the human beings that are the cornerstone of mission fulfillment:

 - Encourage candid assessments of employee performance, organizational results, and progress towards ambitious goals.
 Admitting that you fell short of the target is the first step to determining “why” and how to improve performance in the future.
 Glossing over results that fell short of the mark will increase the likelihood of repeating the same mistakes next year.